 Master of Science in Experimental Psychology Program

-The Master of Science in Experimental Psychology degree program provides students with a strong academic foundation in the theories and concepts of experimental psychology.
+The Master of Science in Experimental Psychology degree program at the Farquhar College of Arts and Sciences provides students with a strong academic foundation in the theories and concepts of experimental psychology.
 Students are equipped with comprehensive skills in scientific inquiry and research methodology.
 These skills may prepare students for admission into a doctoral program in psychology or for career opportunities that include teaching and research in industrial, government, private consulting, health care, and community settings.

 - M.S. in Experimental Psychology Program Welcome Message